 See and Do in Rome

 Whether exploring ancient architectural wonders, gorging on world-famous pizza and pasta, or appreciating the artistic treasures of the Vatican City, expats are bound to enjoy the many things to see and do in Rome.
+Of course, Rome is also the perfect city for weekend getaways if expats wish to explore the rest of Italy and Europe.

 Known as the Eternal City, Rome was once the capital of one of the world’s mightiest empires and, for many, a capital of civilisation itself.
 While it no longer occupies this position, the monuments, memorials, museums and countless reminders of the city's prominent history exist around every corner and in every alleyway.